40 Medium Dog Breeds to Fit Any Family

 Silken windhound

 “The silken windhound is a sighthound breed that is smaller than the others in their class, such as the saluki,” says Ellis.
 They have a distinctive silky coat, similar to their bigger borzoi relatives.
 “They make fantastic family pets or first-time-pet-owner dogs.
-They are unique-looking, don’t require too much exercise, and are very sweet and cuddly,” Ellis says.
+They are unique-looking, don’t require too much exercise and are very sweet and cuddly,” Ellis says.

-If you lead a busy life, this dog breed can be left alone for a few hours without getting too anxious.
+If you lead a busy life, this medium dog type can be left alone for a few hours without getting too anxious.
 Silken windhounds love to stretch their long legs, so ideally, you can offer access to a large fenced-in yard or secure dog field to run freely.
 The United Kennel Club recognizes this rare dog breed, but the American Kennel Club does not yet.
 You might need to travel to find a reputable breeder.

 Breed overview